-The maximum loaded trailer weight that you can pull with your vehicle is 5,500 lbs.
+The total weight of the motorhome and trailer must not exceed the GCWR listed on previous pages.
 Vehicles should be properly equipped for towing trailers.
 Information on trailer hauling capabilities and special equipment required may be obtained from your Airstream dealer.